Board of Directors

 Director

+Marshal is honored to be part of such a dedicated team and to have the support of an incredible community.
+With a passion for both theater and mentoring students, he has previously served on the directing team for NYT’s Totally 80s, The Music Man, and Matilda the Musical.
 In addition to mainstage productions, Marshal has been actively involved in NYT day camps, church VBS skits, and summer camp dramas, helping young performers grow in confidence and creativity.
 He also brings a background in dance, having trained for several years at Arthur Murray Dance Studio, with a focus on ballroom and partner styles.
+Marshal is grateful for the opportunity to be part of the NYT West Houston directing team and is excited to help bring productions to life.

 Shelby Hunt